Debug bluetooth in ubuntu

 In my PC running Ubuntu (19.04), the bluetooth keyboard occasionally stops working unconditionally.
-I tried to open system settings, navigate to the bluetooth control, try switch on/off the bluetooth, but the on/off button never responses or it always reflect incorrect status.
+I tried to open system settings, navigate to the bluetooth control, try switching on/off the bluetooth, but the on/off button never responses or it always reflects incorrect status.

 sudo tail -f /var/log/kern.log

 sudo tail -f /var/log/syslog.1

 - To view bluetooth driver log and manipulate the bluetooth adapter interactively, use